rod-trent/Prompt_Refiner/README.md

-# Prompt Refiner and Idea Creator
+# Prompt Refiner (and Idea Creator)
 A web-based tool to create better prompts and supply ideas for additional prompts.

-Prompt Refiner, the ultimate app for enhancing your AI interactions.
+Prompt Refiner - the ultimate app for enhancing your AI interactions.
 With a user-friendly form for input, Prompt Refiner invites you to submit your initial ideas or questions.
-Leveraging the advanced capabilities of OpenAI’s GPT-3, the app processes your input, refining it into a clear, concise, and optimized prompt.
-Experience the satisfaction of seeing your thoughts transformed as Prompt Refiner displays the polished prompt, ready for any AI-powered application.
+Leveraging the advanced capabilities of Azure OpenAI’s GPT-3, the app processes your input, refining it into clear, concise, and optimized sample prompts.
+Experience the satisfaction of seeing your thoughts transformed as Prompt Refiner displays the polished prompts, ready for any AI-powered application.
 Elevate your AI experience with Prompt Refiner – where your input becomes inspiration.

 ## Code